currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ![KiCad Schematic](/blog_images/discobike/kicad_sch.png "Schematic diagram of the Infrasonic Filter in KiCad."){: style="max-width:500px;" }

-Since I was pushed for time at this point (I was in the middle of moving house while doign this - this bike enclosure box was literally the last thing left in the house!), I did not have time to wait for PCBs to be manufactured, so I decided to go old-school and etch the PCB myself, since I already had the tools and equipment - this means that I had to design it as a 1-layer board.
+Since I was pushed for time at this point (I was in the middle of moving house while doing this - this bike enclosure box was literally the last thing left in the house!), I did not have time to wait for PCBs to be manufactured, so I decided to go old-school and etch the PCB myself, since I already had the tools and equipment - this means that I had to design it as a 1-layer board.
 I managed to do the layout with only 3 jumpers needed, which I was really pleased about.

 ![KiCad Layout](/blog_images/discobike/kicad_pcb.png "PCB Design in KiCad.
 The red top-layer traces will be jumpers."){: style="max-width:500px;" }